GTHC/web/README.md

 3. `yarn dev:start`

     a.
-This will start a local developer server, by default that will be on port 5000. (`https://localhost:5000`)
+This will start a local developer server, by default that will be on port 5000. (`http://localhost:5000`)

+    b.
+Always run this command from here on out to start the local server.

 ### Local Software Versioning
 It is required that your system is running `Rails 5.0+` for the local development to function properly.
 It is recommended to use the most recent version of Node, but anything above `Node 8.x` shall work.